aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 #### Others

 If we sometimes have some scripts for "business logic" in a specific site, you can use a similar way to store what we want and use it rather than reload scripts when users redirect to the same site through falling back, going forward, or links directly.

+### Summary

+This document has mainly talked about how to combine Pjax with React appliations.
+Since there have been some terrible problems we may meet, we need to consider about a flexi le way